Professor Erminia Calabrese

 I am also a full member of the LSST Dark Energy Science Collaboration, and a member of the Euclid Collaboration, looking at how to combine low-redshift data with the CMB.

-- Christiane Lorenz, PhD student at the University of Oxfrod (2016-date) -- constraining neutrino physics and dark energy with low- and high-redshift data.
+- Christiane Lorenz, PhD student at the University of Oxfrod (2016-2019) -- constraining neutrino physics and dark energy with low- and high-redshift data.

 During 2013-2017 I have served as Advisor for graduate students at Wolfson College, Oxford.